wenqianchua/MDEF/docs/term01/04-livingwithyourownideas.md

 *II.
 Try to answer some of these questions:*

-*• What did you make?
-And why did it matter?*
-*• What happens when you involve yourself?*
-*• What happens when you use yourself as an instrument?*
-*• Did anything change about your way of working?*
-*• What does it mean for your future work?*
-*• After seeing the videos of your design space collective, how does it change your understanding of it, present new opportunities or inspire new possibilities for collaboration?*
+*What did you make?
+And why did it matter?What happens when you involve yourself?What happens when you use yourself as an instrument?
+Did anything change about your way of working?
+What does it mean for your future work?
+After seeing the videos of your design space collective, how does it change your understanding of it, present new opportunities or inspire new possibilities for collaboration?*

 ## Part I